Bitcoin: The Future of Finance

 1. Decentralized Finance (DeFi)

-Bitcoin paved the way for decentralized finance, offering an alternative to traditional banking systems.
+Bitcoin changed the way of decentralized finance by becoming an alternative to traditional banking systems.
 It eliminates intermediaries, reducing costs and increasing financial inclusion.

 2. Inflation Hedge